kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 ### VaultPolicy Spec

-VaultPolicy `spec` contains policy and vault information necessary to create [vault policy](https://www.vaultproject.io/docs/concepts/policies.html). `VaultPolicy` CRD has the following fields in the `.spec` section.
+VaultPolicy `spec` contains policy and vault information necessary to create a [Vault policy](https://www.vaultproject.io/docs/concepts/policies.html). `VaultPolicy` CRD has the following fields in the `.spec` section.

 #### spec.vaultRef